A FEW THINGS TO KNOW BEFORE YOU GO…

 - Bolivia is super safe and super awesome.
 It’s in my top 3 all-time favorite country’s list.

 - US citizens are required to pay a “reciprocity” fee to enter Bolivia.
 At the time we visited it was $135/person and they required that you have crisp, new bills.
 “New” meaning that they were printed after 2004 and “crisp” meaning that they had no tears, folds, or markings on them.
-This may have changed since we visited in 2013.
+As visa costs and “reciprocity fees” change regularly you should check for up-to-date information on all South American visas.

 - There used to be a McDonalds in La Paz (it was the only “fast food” restaurant in Bolivia) but had to close it’s doors because Bolivians were creeped out by how quickly the food was prepared.
 If only we all had the wherewithal to question McDonalds…